leka/LekaOS_Explorations/LKExp-Sensors-LSM6DSOX-Mbed_Integration/MLC_info.md

 * It seems the configuration of the trees is reset or lost on power loss

+* Considering that the use of too many features may lead to overfitting, it is recommended to start by selecting the first four features:
+    * Mean
+    * Variance
+    * Energy
+    * Peak-to-peak
+    `AN5259` - section *1.3.13*

-## Getting a ucf file from a data set
+## Getting a ucf file from a data set (Not finished)
 1. Collect the data
 To get the ucf ( Unico Configuration File), you will need to use the Unico GUI software as well as a machine learning software like Weka that can generate a decision tree (There are others but weka is recommended).
 You can follow those video guides (5 videos) : [ST guide for LSM6DSOX MLC setup](https://www.youtube.com/watch?v=xn92M_VSv0o)
 The first step will be to get your movement recognition data set ready, for this you will need to record a correct amount of data corresponding to one movement.
 _At this point it is worth noting that for more complicated movements, you will need to use the Finite State Machine fonction of the LSM6DSOX sensor in addition to the Machine Learning Core to differenciate between complex movements._
 An important thing you need to know is if your board compatible directly with Unico, for example an ST test board connected to a compatible Nucleo board.
 In this case you can register your data set directly from Unico [video](https://www.youtube.com/watch?v=xhcq0MMdGiY&t=1s).
-However if you're using a board that is not compatible with Unico, you will ahave to use Unico in "offline" mode, not communicating with the card.
+However if you're using a board that is not compatible with Unico, you will have to use Unico in "offline" mode, not communicating with the card.
 You will nevertheless be able to generate a ucf from a data set, but for the creation of your dataset, and furthermore a dataset compatible with Unico (CSV for example), you will have to do it yourself.
 We will however try to provide something able to register a data set if we can.
 2. Start the configuration and create the arff file to use in a decision tree generator When your different datasets each corresponding to a movement are recorded.
 You will need to go in the MLC tab of he Unico GUI : There you just have to add your differents data set and label them (for example with the name of the movement corresponding), it's quite intuitive.
 Once this is done, go in the configuration sub-tab and follow the different steps, selecting wich data features to use, if you want to use a filter, etc [video](https://www.youtube.com/watch?v=NRvoH6jmiys).
 3. Create a decision tree from Weka